 Blacksburg Eye Associates is committed to providing comprehensive eye and vision care to the entire family.
-We are always adding and updating our clinic.
+We are always adding to and updating our clinic.
 These changes include optical staff training, new lines of eyewear in our dispensary, and an investment in new technology to help detect and manage ocular disease.
 Here are some of the pieces of equipment we have invested in for your health and convenience.

 iVue SD-OCT by Optovue: Micro-anatomy Imaging